bitcoin-hivemind/www.truthcoin.info/index.md

 ### Highlighted Applications

 * The Sumner-Hanson Quartet ([xlsx](/papers/sumner-hanson-quartet.xlsx), [pdf](/papers/sumner-hanson-quartet.pdf)) -- With a minimal effort and start-up capital, this would allow regular citizens to very precisely measure, prove/broadcast, profit-from, and repair *mistakes made by a central bank*.
 As a side effect it allows sound money and stable-valued money to peacefully co-exist.
+* [Rent in San Francisco](/blog/futarchy-sf-rent/) -- The concept of "Futarchy", explained via one very short blog post.

 ## [Presentations](/presentations/)